Access Statement

 Mobility

-The flooring throughout the museum is carpet and floors are level, though there are some floor rugs, these can be removed with 24 hours notice. limited range of seating is provided throughout the Museum.
+The flooring throughout the museum is carpet and floors are level, though there are some floor rugs, these can be removed with 24 hours notice.
+A limited range of seating is provided throughout the Museum.
 A chair can be brought to you from the tearoom on request, to any part of the museum.

 Lighting

 Lighting is mainly by ceiling lights and there is no natural light in the main museum area.
 If you require assistance to view something more closely, do not hesitate to ask.
 Magnifying glasses and torches can be provided.
-Please ask one of the staff
+Please ask one of the staff.

 Temperature